 Restructure of Prices compliance

-If a Non-exempt EDB has undertaken a Restructure of Prices that first applied during the current or preceding Assessment Period, the Annual Compliance Statement must state the nature of the Restructure of Prices and identify the Consumer Groups impacted by the Restructure of Prices.
+If a Non-exempt EDB has undertaken a Restructure of Prices that affects notional revenue or allowable notional revenue, the Annual Compliance Statement must state the nature of the Restructure of Prices and identify the Price Categories impacted by the Restructure of Prices.

-If a Non-exempt EDB has undertaken a Restructure of Prices in or that first apply to the Assessment Period, and there is no Quantity for the 12 month period ending on 31 March two years prior that reasonably corresponds to a restructured Price, the Annual Compliance Statement must include:
+If a Non-exempt EDB has undertaken a Restructure of Prices and for the purposes of calculating either allowable notional revenue or notional revenue during the Assessment Period there is no Quantity that reasonably corresponds to a restructured Price, the Annual Compliance Statement must include:

-the methodology used to determine the Quantity for the 12 month period ending on 31 March two years prior that corresponds to each restructured Price;
+the methodology used to determine the Quantities that correspond to each restructured Price;

-Quantity information corresponding to each restructured Price for the Assessment Period in which the restructure occurred, including a forecast of the Quantity for that period prepared by the Non-exempt EDB at the time it restructured its Prices, and the actual Quantity; and
+the forecast of the quantities that correspond to each restructured Price for the Assessment Period in which the Restructure of Prices will occur prepared by the Non-exempt EDB at the time it restructured its Prices, and the actual Quantity; and

-an explanation for any differences between the actual and forecast Quantities associated with each Price for the Assessment Period in which the restructure occurred.
+an explanation for any differences between the actual and forecast quantities provided in clause 11.8(b).

 Reconsideration of a default price-quality path